freeworld1995/SpeedExamReset/README.md

-# SpeedExamReset
+# CNY-SpeedExam-Crawler

-A Chrome Extensions to reset answers on SpeedExam website
+A Chrome Extensions to crawler Questions, Answers from CNY SpeedExam website

-# Disclaimer:
-We do not tracking or collecting any user data